 As part of their natural evolution as a green business, Food For Thought changed their product line to include Fair Trade sugars in all of their preserves.

-“Once Fair Trade organic sugar became available on the market, it was an easy decision for us to make,” said Timothy Young, Food For Thought’s chef and President.
+“Once Fair Trade organic sugar became available on the market, it was an easy decision for us to make,” said Timothy Young, Food For Thought’s chef and president.
 “We know our fruit comes from local farmers where we have direct relations, where we can assure the fair treatment of people and planet.
-However, this has not been the case with sugar as it is comes from overseas.
+However, this has not been the case with sugar as it is, coming from overseas.
 Fair Trade certification is third party certified to assure the small farmer is paid a fair wage in the sometimes cruel and exploitative world of globally traded food commodities.”

 Learn More about our Philosophy